 Environmental Monitoring Systems are of critical importance across a variety of industries.
-At its heart an EMS is a collection of sensors for detecting environmental conditions.
-Temperature sensors, humidity, airflow and water leak sensors are commonly deployed.
+At its heart, an EMS is a collection of sensors for detecting environmental conditions.
+Temperature sensors, humidity, airflow, and water leak sensors are commonly deployed.
 These sensors are usually connected to a device that monitors the parameters and will alert the operator should a sensor go outside of pre-determined thresholds.
-Alerts can be by c-mail, SNMP traps or SMS messages.
+Alerts can be by c-mail, SNMP traps, or SMS messages.

 Data Center Environmental Monitoring

-Environmental Monitoring for BTS locations
+Environmental Monitoring For BTS locations

 BTS Telecom tower sites contain shelters and cabinets that house sensitive equipment.
-EMS is employed to monitor these sites for environmental damage caused by high temperatures, failed air conditioning units and water damage.
-The usual remote nature of telecom tower infrastructure and number of sites involved can make managing the maintenance and uptime of these sites a challenge.
+EMS is employed to monitor these sites for environmental damage caused by high temperatures, failed air conditioning units, and water damage.
+The usual remote nature of telecom tower infrastructure and the number of sites involved can make managing the maintenance and uptime of these sites a challenge.
 An EMS solution that is designed for monitoring remote and multiple sites is the solution for this.
-Hundreds or thousands of telecom tower shelters can be monitored for various environmental and physical threats with all the data feeding back to regional or centralized remote management software.
+Hundreds of thousands of telecom tower shelters can be monitored for various environmental and physical threats with all the data feeding back to regional or centralized remote management software.
 This allows for a smaller number of engineers to monitor and maintain a larger number of sites.
 Respond to alarms and alerts as necessary and avoid tower downtime caused by faulty equipment.

-Environmental Monitoring Systems from AKCP
+Environmental Monitoring Systems From AKCP

 AKCP provides a solution for EMS in almost any industrial or commercial application.
 With a variety of intelligent base units (sensorProbe, securityProbe, and the sensorProbe+ series) and sensors together with central management software (AKCPro Server) a system that meets the demands of the industry can be found.